 The Ohio history connection may accept articles dedicating as preserves real property upon which significant archaeological sites are located, if funds and services are available for their preservation and protection.

 An archaeological preserve is established when articles of dedication have been filed by or at the direction of the owner of site, or a governmental agency having ownership or control thereof, in the office of the county recorder of the county in which the site is located.

 Articles of dedication shall be executed by the owner of the land in the same manner and with the same effect as a deed or conveyance of an interest in real property and shall be irrevocable except as provided in this section.
-The county recorder may not accept articles of dedication for recording unless they have been accepted by the director of the Ohio historical society.
+The county recorder may not accept articles of dedication for recording unless they have been accepted by the director of the Ohio history connection.
 The articles shall be recorded in the official records of the county recorder.
 The director may not accept articles of dedication unless they contain terms restricting the use of the property which adequately provide for its preservation and protection, for restoration where appropriate, and for archaeological research and study.
 Whenever possible and consistent with such purposes, the articles shall provide for public access in order that the maximum benefit be obtained.

 The attorney general, upon request of the director, may bring an action for injunction in any court of competent jurisdiction to enforce the terms of articles of dedication.

 The director may make or accept amendments of any articles of dedication upon terms and conditions that are consistent with the purposes for which the preserve is dedicated.
 If the fee simple interest in the property is not held by the Ohio history connection , no amendments shall be made without the written consent of the owner.
 Each amendment shall be recorded in the same manner as the articles of dedication.

 Archaeological preserves dedicated under this section shall not be taken for any other use or purpose except another public use or purpose after a finding by a court of common pleas of the existence of an imperative and unavoidable public necessity for such other public use or purpose.